prince6265/IQA-Repo/JS_Files/JS IQA/js.md

 console.log(userName);              // undefined
 ```
 ## closure:
-- A closure is a js function that remembers nad can access its own scope, the scope of the parent function, and the global functions even after the parent function has finished executing.
+- A closure is a js function that remembers and can access its own scope, the scope of the parent function, and the global functions even after the parent function has finished executing.
 ```js
 function OuterFunction (){
     var outerVariable = 42;